ktjayamanna/firebox/client/tests/e2e/multi_device/README.md

-# Dropbox Multi-Device E2E Tests
+# Firebox Multi-Device E2E Tests

-This directory contains end-to-end tests for the Dropbox client in a multi-device environment.
+This directory contains end-to-end tests for the Firebox client in a multi-device environment.
 These tests verify that multiple client devices can operate independently with the same backend services.

 ## Test Environment